1 Samuel 19 – David Flees from Saul

 a.
 Then he also went to Ramah: Three times, the Holy Spirit said to Saul, “Leave David alone.
 My Spirit is stronger than you are.
 You will never win this battle against Me and against David.”
 But Saul didn’t listen.
 Instead, to an even greater degree, Saul took matters into his own hands: he also went to Ramah.

 b.
 Then the Spirit of God was upon him also: As before, the Holy Spirit worked to prevent David’s capture.
-It also told Saul, “Hands off My servant David.
+Through this God also told Saul, “Hands off My servant David.
 I am in charge here.”

 i.
 There may have been an additional message to Saul in this: “Saul, you are prophesying now, speaking beautiful words of praise and wonder to Me.
 This is how I could work in you all the time if you were humble and willing.”